Prompt-Based Length Controlled Generation with Reinforcement Learning: Method

 \subsection{Reinforcement Learning for length control fine-tuning}

-The length of generated sequences from LLMs can only be determined when the generation ends, by which we can get a reward value based on the control instruction and reward model.
-In InstructGPT~\citep{ouyang2022training}, reinforcement learning is applied to align the model generation with human intention.
-This process can naturally be extended to receive rewards from either rule-based feedbacks or scoring models.
-We thus apply a modified PPO method with actor-critic setting \citep{grondman2012survey, bahdanauactor, schulman2017proximal}.
-Since evaluating the generated length does not depend on the input article, both the reward model and critic model only take the concatenation of the standard control prompt and the generated text as input.
-Details of the modified PPO in our method are illustrated as follows.

-As the reward for length control can only be determined after the end of generation, we do not include a timestamp index and only calculate the reward and advantage with the final output.
+We apply a modified PPO method with actor-critic setting \citep{grondman2012survey, bahdanauactor, schulman2017proximal}.
+Since evaluating the generated length does not depend on the input article, both the reward model and critic model only take the concatenation of the SCP and the generated text as input.
+As the reward for length control can only be determined after the end of generation, we only calculate the reward and advantage with the final output.
 Assume $\pi_{\theta}(a|s)$ is a stochastic policy given by the GPT model, where $\theta$ is the trainable parameter, $s$ is the whole input sequence, and $a$ is the finally generated sequence.
-The original policy gradient (PG) applied the loss function given by Eq.~\eqref{Eq:1}.
+The original policy gradient (PG) applied the loss function given by ~\Eqref{Eq:1}.

-where $\hat{\mathbb{E}}[.]$ is the empirical average over a finite batch of samples. $\hat{A}$ is an estimator of the advantage function at the end of generation.
-For the actor-critic case, we set $\hat{A}=\hat{R}-\hat{V}_{\phi_{old}}(s',a)$, where $\hat{R}$ is the estimated reward by the reward model, $\hat{V}_{\phi_{old}}(s',a)$ is the expect value from the critic model of the last step.
+where $\hat{\mathbb{E}}_D[.]$ is the empirical average over a finite batch of samples from dataset $D$. $\hat{A}$ is an estimator of the advantage function at the end of generation.
+For the actor-critic case, we set $\hat{A}= R(s',a)-\hat{V}_{\phi_{old}}(s',a)$, where $R(.)$ is the reward model, $\hat{V}_{\phi_{old}}(s',a)$ is the expect value from the critic model of the last step.
 Note that the value and reward only depend on the standard control prompt $s'$ and the generated sequence $a$.
 However, the original PG empirically often leads to a large policy update and thus instability during fine-tuning.
-Therefore, both the trust region method (TRPO)~\citep{schulman2015trust} and Proximal Policy Optimization (PPO)~\citep{ schulman2017proximal} use the probability ratio $r(\theta)=\frac{\pi_{\theta}(a|s)}{\pi_{\theta_{old}}(a|s)}$ instead of $\log\pi_{\theta}(a|s)$ in Eq.~\eqref{Eq:1}.
-PPO utilizes a clipped surrogate objective given by Eq.~\eqref{Eq:2} to stabilize the policy updates and ensure that the probability ratio term is bounded between $[1-\epsilon, 1+\epsilon]$.
+Therefore, both the trust region method (TRPO)~\citep{schulman2015trust} and Proximal Policy Optimization (PPO)~\citep{ schulman2017proximal} use the probability ratio $r(\theta)=\frac{\pi_{\theta}(a|s)}{\pi_{\theta_{old}}(a|s)}$ instead of $\log\pi_{\theta}(a|s)$ in ~\Eqref{Eq:1}.
+PPO utilizes a clipped surrogate objective given by ~\Eqref{Eq:2} to stabilize the policy updates and ensure that the probability ratio term is bounded between $[1-\epsilon, 1+\epsilon]$.

 To ensure sufficient exploration, we follow the PPO method~\citep{schulman2017proximal} to introduce an entropy term $S=\frac{1}{n}\sum \pi_{\theta}(a|s)\log(\pi_{\theta}(a|s))$, in which the average is taken across the vocabulary dimension.
 In addition, we add a penalty for large KL divergence between the current and old stochastic policy distributions (i.e. $\pi_{\theta}$ and $\pi_{\theta_{old}}$).
 Therefore, the total policy loss to be optimized can then be rewritten as: